 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
-Securities of the U.S. government and its agency were registered and held by the Program's agent in the Program's name.
+Securities of the U.S. government and its agencies were registered and held by the Program's agent in the Program's name.
 The deposit account is FDIC-insured up to \$250,000 but is not collateralized.
 Money market funds are not insured or collateralized. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as Standard & Poor's Ratings Services, Moody's Investors Service, Inc., and Fitch Ratings.
-As of June 30, 2013, the deposit account was rated AA-.
+As of June 30, 2014, the deposit account was rated AA2 by Moody's and AA- by Standard & Poor's and Fitch.
 Standard & Poor's rating for U.S. government and federal agencies securities was AA+.
 All remaining investments were rated AAA. - Concentration of credit risk may be a concern if investments in any one issuer represent 5 percent or more of net Program assets, excluding investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments.
 Concentration of credit risk is not addressed in the Program's investment requirements.
-As of June 30, 2013, 14 percent of the Program's assets were held in a deposit account.
-Thirty-six percent of the Program's assets were invested in U.S. government securities, 39 percent in federal agency securities, and 11 percent in a money market fund; however, this fund solely invests in U.S. government securities.
+As of June 30, 2014, 36 percent of the Program's assets were held in a deposit account.
+Thirty-eight percent of the Program's assets were invested in federal agency securities and 26 percent in a money market fund; however, this fund solely invests in U.S. government securities.